-- 26. Identify roadway improvements that support retention or expansion of regionally important employment centers, retail centers and civic facilities.
+12. Identify roadway improvements that support retention or expansion of regionally important employment centers, retail centers and civic facilities.
 This goal has seen Significant Progress.
 STA has identified regionally significant employment centers, and designated the major roads that serve them as Routes of Regional Significance.
 STA has not identified those improvements to the roadways that are needed to support each center's continued economic viability.
-This task will be undertaken has part of the Solano County's Moving Solano Forward (MSF) Phase 2 effort.
-MSF is a multi-agency effort to identify and find users for major industrial sites in Solano County while still keeping existing employers in the county. - 27.
-Prioritize available funds to support PDAs and PCAs, with special emphasis being given to support for Transit Facilities of Regional Significance.
+This task was undertaken as part of the Solano County's Moving Solano Forward (MSF) Phase 2 effort, completed in 2017

+MSF was a multi-agency effort to identify and find users for major industrial sites in Solano County while still keeping existing employers in the county.

+- 13. Prioritize available funds to support PDAs and PCAs, with special emphasis being given to support for Transit Facilities of Regional Significance.
 This goal has seen Significant Progress.
 STA has assisted local agencies in funding road and transit projects in PDAs in each of the seven Solano cities, and has designated PCA funding (both planning and project construction) in Solano County.
-The requirements of the OBAG 2 funding program require that at least 50% of those funds be spent on projects located in or directly supporting PDAs.
+The requirements of the One Bay Area Grant (OBAG) 2 funding program require that at least 50% of those funds be spent on projects located in or directly supporting PDAs.
 In addition, the STA Board has approved a list of priority Managed Lanes Implementation Program (MLIP) facilities.
-These facilities include express Lanes that directly support carpool, vanpool and express bus services.
-Large facilities such as the Curtola Park and Ride and Fairfield Transportation Center expansions and upgrades, which serve both carpool and express bus services, are located in or directly adjacent to the PDAs. - o All TFORS are in or adjacent to PDAs
+These facilities include express lanes that directly support carpool, vanpool and express bus services.
+Large facilities such as the Curtola Park and Ride and Fairfield Transportation Center expansions and upgrades, which serve both carpool and express bus services, are located in or directly adjacent to the PDAs. - All TFORS are in or adjacent to PDAs.

-Anticipate and mitigate system construction and operation impacts

-28. Special emphasis should be given to projects and designs that reduce emissions of criteria pollutants and greenhouse gasses.
-Preliminary Proposal.
-Analysis of GHG emissions occurs during the environmental phase of a project, but so far has not been an explicit quantative criteria in the early prioritization and selection of projects or programs.
-New state requirements require projects to use Vehicle Miles Traveled (VMT) as a measure of assessing a project's traffic impacts, rather than the traditional Level of Service (LoS).
-This change will how project GHG emissions are calculated at an early stage in the project's development, and may serve as an effective tool to implement this policy.
+Anticipate and mitigate system construction and operation impacts emissions occurs during the environmental phase of a project, but so far has not been an explicit quantitative criteria in the early prioritization and selection of projects or programs.
+New state requirements require projects to use Vehicle Miles Traveled (VMT) as a measure of assessing a project's traffic impacts, rather than the traditional Level of Service (LOS).
+This will change how project GHG emissions are calculated at an early stage in the project's development, and may serve as an effective tool to implement this policy.
 STA can use the VMT or other Best Available Technology to assess GHG emissions and reduction strategies.